 The State’s process for releasing a prospectus/request for proposal was followed.
 That process does not require public meetings or hearings for establishing a contract for a project.
-Despite that, the DNR has now hosted an open house and a public meeting.
-We have received numerous comment cards and emails with comments and questions.
-We are posting responses to those questions on this page as they are available (questions worded similarly are being generally being combined into one response).
-We are posting all required permits/approval documents as they become available and will continue to do so.
-The project is moving forward and Pavilion Partners, LLC and the DNR are listening to those comments and questions in designing the banquet center.
+Despite that, the DNR hosted an open house and a public meeting.
+We received numerous comment cards and emails with comments and questions.
+We posted responses to those questions on this page as they were available (questions worded similarly were generally combined into one response).
+All required permits/approval documents are posted as they become available.

 Pavilion Partners, LLC selected the architect to help evaluate the building as they prepared their proposal for submission.

 Public-private partnerships are common.
 This project was evaluated based on the proposals submitted, not awarded based on political affiliations.

 Pavilion Partners has done several presentations related to the project for local groups.
 When the design is completed there will be additional opportunities for discussion and input.